 The concept of using responsive design to reformat a website to work on tablet and smartphone devices is now a common one, but what about using it to reformat large desktop monitors?
-The average size of desktop computer monitors has increased over the years and with the size of website widths.
+The average size of desktop computer monitors has increased over the years and with it, the size of website widths.
 As a result, sites that no longer span the full width of the browser window often look dated.
-Adding a wider responsive breakpoint and using fluid (full-width or full-screen) images refreshes the sites for a more modern look without requiring a full redesign.
+Adding a wider responsive breakpoint and using fluid (full-width or full-screen) images refreshes the look for a more modern image without requiring a full redesign.

-After Showing Fluid (full-width) Homepage Imagery:
+“After” Example Showing Fluid (full-width) Homepage Imagery:

 GDPR, short for the General Data Protection Regulation, went into effect on May 25, 2018.
 It was created by the European Union to centralize and unify privacy laws across all of the EU.
 The purpose of the regulation is to give all EU residents control and protection over their personal data, how it is used and stored.
 Although your firm might not do business in the EU, visitors to your website may very well be from an EU country.
 So, if you have even a basic form on your site, for example, you should consider GDPR compliance.

 Learn more about what GDPR means for your firm’s website.